- Chart

 Disclaimers:

 This analysis is based on publicly available information and is for informational purposes only.
 It does not constitute financial advice.
-Market share data is approximate and may vary by source.
+Market share data is an estimation and may vary based on methodology and definition.
+Past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.